Skip to main content

 4. Track your errors as you practice.

-The best way to prepare for the Science section of the ACT is to take lots of practice Science ACT questions and complete practice ACT tests.
+The best way to prepare for the science section of the ACT is to review practice questions and complete practice ACT tests.
 The format and pacing of the test are so unique that it’s unlikely that any other sort of practice will prepare you as well as actual test question practice.

 5. Brush up on your content knowledge.